telerik/xaml-docs/controls/radpropertygrid/getting-started/getting-started.md

-On running the application, the RadPropertyGrid will be visualized as follows:
+On running the application, RadPropertyGrid will be visualized as follows:

 ![](images/RadPropertyGrid_GettingStarted3.png)